CCGenetics/guidelines-genetic-diversity-indicators/docs/Contact_cite/Contact_cite.md

 ## How to cite

 This documentation is dual-licensed under CC BY 4.0.
-Attribution 4.0 Internationa for the media and all non-software materials and MIT License for the scripts and other provided code [LICENSE](https://raw.githubusercontent.com/CCGenetics/guidelines-genetic-diversity-indicators/main/LICENSE).
+Attribution 4.0 International for the media and all non-software materials and MIT License for the scripts and other provided code [LICENSE](https://raw.githubusercontent.com/CCGenetics/guidelines-genetic-diversity-indicators/main/LICENSE).
 The repository uses the [Just the Docs](https://just-the-docs.com/) theme.

 If you use any of the materials of these guidelines **please cite**: